February 12, 2025

 Now that we’ve brought you up to speed on the Spanish road rules you should be aware of, it’s time to hit the road, so here’s our list of 5 beautiful routes you can explore with friends and family.

-• Near the capital and only an hour’s drive, passing through the huge and stunning monastery of Felipe II, you will find one of the most well-preserved walled cities of Spain: Ávila.
+2.- Near Madrid and only an hour’s drive, passing through the huge and stunning monastery of Felipe II, you will find one of the most well-preserved walled cities of Spain: Ávila.
 This route is through El Escorial.

-• We’re now in Valencia where the sun and the sand meet, creating the perfect spot for anyone looking for peace and quiet.
-Through the rural inland with a 55 km road trip from the Calpe to Alcoy.
+3.- We’re now in Valencia where the sun and the sand meet, creating the perfect spot for anyone looking for peace and quiet.
+Through the rural inland with a 55 km road trip from Calpe to Alcoy.

-• If you love the snow and the feeling of being out in the wilderness, through a marvelous, mountainous 42-km rout over the Bonaigua Pass to reach the beautiful Pyreness, you can follow this route known as the Vielha to Esterrid’Aneau.
+4.- If you love the snow and the feeling of being out in the wilderness, through a marvelous, mountainous 42-km route over the Bonaigua Pass to reach the beautiful Pyreness, you can follow this route known as the Vielha to Esterrid’Aneau.

+I hope you have found this Essential Guide to Spanish Road Rules helpful.
 We are all well aware of the sense of freedom that driving provides, but we should be equally aware of the road rules in your new expat country as it is likely that they don’t completely correspond to those that apply in your country of origin.
-To ensure that you are always up to speed on any changes to current regulations, be sure to avoid misinformation by visiting official government website.
+To ensure that you are always up to speed on any changes to current regulations, be sure to avoid misinformation by visiting official government websites.

 Let Us Know What You Thought about this Post.